mhaack/mh-site/src/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 ## Why Upgrade From the Default?

-The built-in card does the job — until you actually care about more details on your dashboard.
-No clock.
-Design options that make it hard to fit into a themed layout.
-No way to pull in a local temperature sensor alongside the cloud forecast.
+The built-in card is fine until you want more details on your dashboard.
+There is no clock.
+The design options make it difficult to fit into a themed layout.
+There is also no way to pull in a local temperature sensor alongside the cloud forecast.
 The community cards below fix all of that.
 Pick based on how much you want to tinker.
 Some custom cards do only one thing cleanly.
 Others show tons of details and can be fully customized.
 Spoiler: you can also combine multiple cards, no one says you can only have one.

 ## The setup